• Skip to primary navigation

 • Remove foil, and bake uncovered for 30 minutes, or until rice is soft and chicken is 165 degrees, according to meat thermometer

-• Allow to rest for about 5 minutes before serving
+• Stir rice, and allow to rest for about 5 minutes before serving

 Notes